LiuWoodsCode/LiuWoodsCode.github.io/shortapps/shorthomebeta.md

 [^6]: Do not use in "life or death" situations.
 [^7]: Internet required to update
 [^8]: This ShortApp is ShortHome.
-[^9]: Beta is buggy, it's recommended to send any feedback.
+[^9]: Beta is buggy, it's recommended to send any feedback, send feedback to HomicidalLiu666@outlook.com

 [Install (Takes you to Shortcuts)](https://www.icloud.com/shortcuts/f9dfcb4ef1a94fb6b4de197d480d85cd)